pradoprojects/pradoprojects.github.io/index.md

 </p>

 <div style="text-align: justify">
-In this project I identified and characterized a research problem regarding the lack of user research for testing tools.
+In this project, I identified and characterized a research problem regarding the lack of user research for testing tools.
 I planned, conducted, and analyzed a qualitative study of practitioners to further understand the problem in the unit testing domain.
 The project's results and contributions include a framework and research agenda.
 They serve as actionable instruments for the testing community to incorporate practical improvements in cognitive support provided by current and future testing tools.
 Cognitive support is a key concept in offloading the users' memory during tools usage and has a direct impact on the improvement of the user experience during the tasks performed.
 </div>
 [See more info at Git Repository...](https://github.com/pradoprojects/Phd_Artifacts)